 I also run the evidence based medicine programme at The Hospital for Tropical Diseases.

-I edit Leprosy Review, the premier leprosy journal.
+I edited Leprosy Review, the premier leprosy journal from 1996- 2012

 I do a range of lecturing small group teaching and clinical teaching.
 I teach on the folowing courses